techsaavy8784/silo-contracts-v2/README.md

 - In `external/` create subdirectory for cloned code eg `uniswap-v3-core/`
 - clone git repo into that directory
+  - you need to remove `./git` directories in order to commit cloned code
 - update `external/package.json#workspaces` with this new `uniswap-v3-core`
 - update `external/uniswap-v3-core/package.json#name` to match dir name, in our example `uniswap-v3-core`